 Mrs. Paz lives in north Phoenix with her husband and two dogs.

-Concert Choir Conductor & Music Literacy Instructor
+Cadenza Conductor & Music Literacy Instructor

 Andrea Squires, Conductor of Concert Choir since 2012, is a native of upstate New York.
 She earned her Bachelor’s degree in Vocal Performance from the State University of New York at Geneseo.
 She continued her studies at Arizona State University, where she received her post-baccalaureate certification and Master of Music degree in Choral Music Education.